Bad Rotenfels: Sites

-Bad Rotenfels is the home of the world-famous Rotenfels spa, built on top of the Bad (German: Bath) Rotenfels hot springs.
-The spa hosts thousands of visitors from around the world to enjoy its waters.
-The district also includes the Rotenfels Castle Academy, which is housed in the buildings and grounds of the former Rotenfels stoneware factory.
-The factory, originally built around 1801, housed a stoneware (porcelain) manufacturing plant until 1816.
-In 1818, Margrave Wilhelm of Baden (son of Grand Duke Karl Friedrich and 2nd wife Luise Karoline) turned the property into a country chateau.
-From 1818 to 1827, the building was redesigned by Friedrich Weinbrenner into a prestigious building in classical portico style.
+In 1818 Margrave Wilhelm of Baden and his 2nd wife Luise Karoline) turned the former site of Rotenfels spa into a country chateau.
+From 1818 to 1827, the building was redesigned by Friedrich Weinbrenner in classical portico style.
 It remained a country residence until the 1970s, when the Academy purchased the building for its use.

 Bad Rotenfels includes a large park on the south side of the river against the forest which hosts a number of significant historical ruins and hot springs, including military fortifications dating back to the 16th century, as well as a memorial to a Nazi labor camp where some 1,600 prisoners were housed and used for forced labor.
 The park includes outdoor sports facilities, hiking trails, a beer garden, mini-golf, and marked nature paths with historical markers.